 First things first, let’s cover some basics.
-When it comes to attachments for kneading bread dough, there’s only one essential tool for the job – a dough hook.
+When it comes to attachments for kneading bread dough, there’s only one tool for the job – the dough hook.

-I’m sure you already know the importance of kneading dough, it’s a very important step in the bread-making process and is responsible for adding strength and structure to your dough creations.
-Since this tool is such an important piece of the bread-making puzzle, it’s important you have a good dough hook that can effectively knead your bread dough.
-The best dough hook is one that is strong enough to push thick flour batter around the bowl in a continuous motion.
+I’m sure you already know all about the importance of kneading dough.
+It’s a very important step in the bread-making process and is responsible for adding strength and structure to your dough creations.
+Since this tool is such an important piece in the bread-making puzzle, it’s important you have a good dough hook that can effectively knead your bread dough.
+The best dough hook is one that is strong enough to push the dough around the bowl in a continuous motion.

 If you are unfamiliar with using your dough hook, here’s a quick 1-minute video I recommend you take a look at.

-KitchenAid offers dough hooks in two different designs, the C-shaped hook and the spiral hook.
+KitchenAid offers dough hooks in two different designs, the C-shaped hook and the KitchenAid spiral dough hook.
 As I just mentioned, these clever attachments mimic the kneading motion of your hand.
 They develop gluten strands and enable you to create a soft and elastic dough.

-Have you ever wondered what the difference between these bread two dough attachments is?
+Have you ever wondered what the difference between these two bread dough attachments are?
 I certainly have.
 One question that left me scratching my head is why do some stand mixers come with a C shape hook while others are fitted with a spiral hook?
-And which of these hooks offer the most effective kneading action?
+And which of these hooks offers the most effective kneading action?

-After a quick bit of research, there’s what I discovered!
+After a bit of digging, here’s what I discovered!

 C Shaped Dough Hook

 Every tilt-head mixer – KitchenAid’s compact models designed for home use – all come standard with the C-shaped dough hook.
-From Artisan Mini to the Deluxe and Ultra series, every tilt-head model will come with the same C hook design
+From the Artisan Mini to the Deluxe and Ultra series, every tilt-head model will come with the same C hook design.

 As with every mixing attachment, the C-shaped hook uses planetary (rotating) motion to knead your dough.
 It slaps and works the dough against the sides of the bowl to develop the gluten.